2016 Events Archive

-The development of the Innovations in the field of Conservation Science, in Florence, started following the 1966 Flood, a calamity that washed away the city, with terrible consequences for its inhabitants as well as its cultural and art heritage.
-Florence was entirely flooded, and about two third of works of art, museums, monuments and libraries reported enormous damages.
-The so-called “mud angels” rushed from all over Italy and the world, and a new season opened an ample debate on the effects of environmental disasters for cities of art, and particularly for restoration.
+The development of Innovations in the field of Conservation Science, in Florence, started following the 1966 Flood, a calamity that washed away the city, with terrible consequences for its inhabitants as well as its cultural and artistic heritage.
+Florence was entirely flooded, and about two third of works of art, museums, monuments, and libraries reported enormous damages.
+The so-called “mud angels” rushed from all over Italy and the world, and a new season opened an ample debate on the effects of environmental disasters on cities of art, particularly for restoration.
 At that highly dramatic period, while the debate could still stand up to any criticism, even “unusual” solutions would fit the emergency situation.
 In this scenario, one of the main problems the scientific community had to solve was the restoration of works of art and monuments damaged by the prolonged immersion under the flood’s water and mud.
 The problem with frescoes, for example, was particularly critical: given the impossibility of an in situ restoration.
 The paintings had to be detached and placed in special locations.
 The development process of chemical innovations started in this period, just together with other innovations linked to the new paradigm of the so-called modern conservation sciences.
 A pioneering role was played in this respect by Ferroni, a professor of Physical chemistry, in a wave that propagated until today with other scientists and restorers belonging to the Opificio delle Pietre Dure, as Dino Dini.
 Their aim was to resolve the problems of frescoes particularly deteriorated because of the long immersion in water and the disintegrating action of salts and nitrates, without carrying out a detachment of the painting surface from the wall.
-The problems of consolidation were resolved by performing a chemical process, i.e. the application of Barium hydroxide in water solution.
-The method consisted in the application of a stabilizer, which could refresh the work’s pictorial layer.
+The problems of consolidation were resolved by performing a chemical process, i.e. the application of Barium hydroxide in a water solution.
+The method consisted of the application of a stabilizer, which could refresh the work’s pictorial layer.
 Its main characteristic was that the chemical-physical composition of the Barium hydroxide solution was compatible with frescoes, which are made of the same substance.
-After forty years from its creation, it is still used and represents one of the emblematic examples of the scientific application of an absolutely compatible modern conservation science.
+After forty years after its creation, it is still used and represents one of the emblematic examples of the scientific application of absolutely compatible modern conservation science.
 The method has been adopted all over the world in different situations and with excellent results, verified even many years after the process of restoration.

 In the field of panel restoration, at the Opificio delle Pietre Dure in Florence, operators have been continuously striving for ways to refine methods for intervention.
 The major personalities of this historic phase were in particular Otello Caprara, Renzo Turchi, and Gianni Marussich, who together with others, were called to face the tragic circumstances generated by the 1966 flood.
 Starting in the 1980s, after this phase of emergency was overcome, renewed research into ways to better understand the behavior of wood supports was undertaken at the Laboratory—also thanks to the collaboration with several research institutes and universities—aimed at gathering measurable, verifiable data on the various phenomena that take place.
-Following these studies, numerous fundamental changes were gradually introduced, as introduction of less invasive, in a general context of recognizing the need to reduce invasiveness in all phases of the intervention; increasingly close interconnection between the restoration and preventive conservation phases, aiming at controlled reduced air exchange with the surrounding atmosphere to reduce fluctuations in relative humidity (RH) to gain greater stability; increased respect for the original characteristics of construction, often involving the replacement of lost functionality of the original elements.
-The innovations certainly constitute a good example of transversal advancements stemming from cross- fertilization, produced after an external shock, and stimulated by resilient thinking.
+Following these studies, numerous fundamental changes were gradually introduced, such as the introduction of less invasive, in a general context of recognizing the need to reduce invasiveness in all phases of the intervention; increasingly close interconnection between the restoration and preventive conservation phases, aiming at controlled reduced air exchange with the surrounding atmosphere to reduce fluctuations in relative humidity (RH) to gain greater stability; increased respect for the original characteristics of construction, often involving the replacement of lost functionality of the original elements.
+The innovations certainly constitute a good example of transversal advancements stemming from cross-fertilization, produced after an external shock, and stimulated by resilient thinking.
 The new trajectory of restoration was born in the context of a new scientific niche, the modern conservation sciences, which it later contributed to advance, making the Florentine school a case of worldwide excellence from both a scientific and a humanistic point of view.
-The problem solving activities gave rise to new opportunities.
+The problem-solving activities gave rise to new opportunities.

 Head of Painting Conservation